superduper-io/superduper/README.md

 ---
 ## What is SuperDuperDB?

-🔮 SuperDuperDB is a general-purpose AI development and deployment framework for integrating any ML models (i.e. from PyTorch, Sklearn, HuggingFace) and AI APIs (like OpenAI, Antrophic, Cohere) directly with your existing data infrastructure, including real-time inference, model training and vector search.
+🔮 SuperDuperDB is a general-purpose AI development and deployment framework for **integrating any ML models** (i.e. from PyTorch, Sklearn, HuggingFace) **and AI APIs** (like OpenAI, Antrophic, Cohere) **directly with your existing databases**, including real-time inference, model training and vector search.
 SuperDuperDB is not another database, it "super-dupers" your existing preferred database.

 SuperDuperDB eliminates the need for complex MLOps pipelines and specialized vector databases, enabling you to build end-to-end AI applications only using Python!